nrfconnect/sdk-nrf/applications/machine_learning/README.rst

 Sampling sensors
 ================

-The application handles the sensor sampling using the :ref:`caf_sensor_sampler`.
+The application handles the sensor sampling using the :ref:`caf_sensor_manager`.
 This module uses Zephyr's :ref:`zephyr:sensor_api` to handle the sampling.
 This approach allows to use any sensor available in Zephyr.